Siphalor/mkdocs-custommill/docs/usage.md

 # CustomMill theme

-## About
+## Features

-CustomMill theme focuses on clean usable navigation for large documentation projects.
-It retains the state of the menu of pages and folders across page transitions, by keeping navigation to an iframe.
+- Clean navigation for large documentation projects
+- Retains the state of the menu across page transitions

-It also implements a versatile search, featuring term highlighting, and both a quick dropdown and a full-page option that allows the user to come back to search results.

-Within pages, it uses the default mkdocs theme, including syntax highlighting.

-One of the key features is the support of deep nesting of pages into folders.
+- Versatile search with term highlighting in a quick search and on its own page
+- Supports syntax highlighting within pages
+- Deep nesting of pages in folders

+## Improvements over Windmill

+- Customizable colors!
+- Customizable links in the navigation menu
+- A lot of small stylistic and design fixes
+- Better search result listing
+- Bootstrap 5 and no more jQuery

 ## Installation